reyemtm/reyemtm.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 ---
-## About
+## Malcolm Meyer
 ***
-My name is Malcolm Meyer, and I write about web maps, cartography, GIS and other spatially-related topics.
-I am also a [musician](http://malcolmmeyer.tumblr.com) and avid gardener.
-The name of the site comes from a commonly used function in web mapping.
-Here is a definition adapted from Leaflet:

 <pre><code><strong>getBounds()</strong> Returns the LatLngBounds of the current map view, path or polyline</code></pre>

+I have a passion for web-based data visualization and analysis.
+Formally, I am a graduate of the Ohio University International Studies Program, with a BA in Sociology and Urban Planning from The College of Wooster.
+I also love [music](http://malcolmmeyer.tumblr.com) and gardening.

 ## Leaflet Plugins
 ***
-Here is a list of plugins currently implemented in the maps found on this site.
+Some of my favorite Leaflet plugins.

  - [GeoTagged Photos](https://github.com/turban/Leaflet.Photo)
  - [Hash/Coordinates in URL](https://github.com/mlevans/leaflet-hash)